skypjack/entt/docs/entity.md

 directly access all the instances of a given component type `T`.<br/>
 This was a guideline and a design decision that influenced many choices, for better and for worse.
-I cannot say whether it will be useful or not to the reader, but it's worth to mention it, because it's of the corner stones of this library.
+I cannot say whether it will be useful or not to the reader, but it's worth to mention it, because it's one of the corner stones of this library.

 Many of the tools described below, from the registry to the views and up to the groups give the possibility to get this information and have been designed